 Since its establishment, Hera's strategic objective has always been the creation of value from a multistakeholder perspective, in the medium and long-term.
-In so doing, Hera has undertaken a strategy of uninterrupted growth and increased efficiency in its core business activities addressing merger and acquisition opportunities with companies operating in similar or complementary areas of business in order to both consolidate its market position and exploit synergies and economies of scale.
+In so doing, Hera has undertaken a strategy of uninterrupted growth and increased efficiency in its core business activities which is characterised by a full correspondence between the commitments made and the initiatives implemented, capital and financial solidity and a multi-business strategy that balances regulated and free market activities, internal growth and merger and acquisition opportunities with companies operating in similar or complementary areas of business in order to both consolidate its market position and exploit synergies and economies of scale.